k-bx/owlcloud/README.md

 ```

 Everything should be clear except that `Authorized` function-like
 thing.
 What's that?
-It's a type-synonim I defined at the bottom of the
+It's a type-synonym I defined at the bottom of the
 same file:

 ```haskell
 type Authorized t = Header "Authorization" SigninToken :> t
 ```

-So, if you replace a type-synonim, your route will look like:
+So, if you replace a type-synonym, your route will look like:

 ```haskell
   "api" :> "users" :> Header "Authorization" SigninToken :> "owl-out" :> Post '[JSON] ()